Born in Monfalcone, Italy, Giorgio Caoduro is rapidly becoming one of the leading Italian baritones of his generation.

 Other notable past engagements for Giorgio Caoduro include L’Italiana in Algeri and La Bohème at the Berlin Staatsoper and in Aix-en-Provence; Il Barbiere di Siviglia at the Opéra National de Paris and at the LAC in Lugano; La Cenerentola in Glyndebourne, Frankfurt and Paris.

-He recently appeared in the TV production Rigoletto from Mantua starring Placido Domingo and Zubin Metha, which was broadcast live worldwide.
+He appeared in the TV production Rigoletto from Mantua starring Placido Domingo and Zubin Metha, which was broadcast live worldwide.
 He is the recipient of the 2012 Australian Green Room Award for the best Opera singer of the year.